 To establish family ties, Belgian law foresees a cascade system.
 Ties are preferably proven by official documents, other valid proof or an interview or supplementary analysis (i.e., a DNA test).
 If an applicant is unable to produce official documents, the inability has to be “real and objective”, meaning contrary to the applicants’ own will, such as Belgium not recognising the country concerned, an inability to enter into contact with the authorities or a specific situation in the country of origin such as not functioning authorities or authorities that no longer exist.
 If this inability is established, the Immigration Office can take other valid proof into account.
 In the absence of other valid proof, the Belgian authorities may conduct interviews or any other inquiry deemed necessary, such as a DNA test.
 In practice the Immigration Office makes little use of this cascade system and will often require the expensive DNA-testing.

 Deadlines and material conditions

 Beneficiaries of international protection are exempt from certain conditions such as adequate housing, health insurance and sufficient, stable and regular means of subsistence.
-However, if the applicant for family reunification is submitted more than 1 year after recognition of the status, these conditions will have to be fulfilled.
-This however does not apply to parents of unaccompanied child wishing to join them in Belgium.
-A legislative proposal was being discussed in Parliament at the time of writing to reduce this time limit to three months, in line with the EU directive on family reunification.
+However, if the application for family reunification is submitted more than 1 year after recognition of the status, these conditions will have to be fulfilled.
+This however does not apply to parents of unaccompanied children wishing to join them in Belgium.

 Family reunification procedure